Giva’s List of 24 Top Call Center Statistics for 2025

 Almost every call center will be omnichannel within a few years

-According to Sprinklr, the omnichannel consumer engagement market is expected to reach a staggering $17.92 billion in sales by 2030.
+The omnichannel consumer engagement market is expected to reach a staggering USD $17.92 billion in sales by 2030.
 Customers would be able to seamlessly switch between channels while retaining consistent and tailored experiences thanks to highly integrated consumer interactions across platforms.
+(Grand View Research)

 Critical Challenges to Call Center Productivity